yasudakn/kubeflow-pipelines-clv/deploy/README.md

 _TAG | The tag to apply when building images.
 Both images will be tagged with the same tag.
 _TRAIN_PIPELINE | The name for the compiled training pipeline.
 The compiled pipeline is saved as `[_TRAIN_PIPELINE].tar.gz` _PREDICT_PIPELINE | The name for the compiled batch predict pipeline.
 The compiled pipeline will be saved as `[_PREDICT_PIPELINE].tar.gz` |
-_BUCKET_NAME | The name of a GCP bucket in your project to store compiled pipelines and other artifacts used by the pipelines.
+_BUCKET_NAME | The GCS bucket created during installation of AI Platform Pipelines.
+The bucket name starts with the `hostedkfp-default-` prefix.
 _PIPELINES_FOLDER | The name of the folder in _BUCKET_NAME to store the compiled pipelines _ARTIFACTS_FOLDER | The name of the folder in _BUCKET_NAME to store artificats used by the pipelines at running time.
 _SAMPLE_DATASET_FOLDER | The name of the folder in _BUCKET_NAME to store the sample dataset used by the pipelines.